Aerial Animals Name With Images and Scientific Names in English

 3. Peregrine Falcon: The scientific name of the Peregrine Falcon is Falco peregrinus.
 These swift birds can be found all over the world, including urban areas, cliffs, and open fields.
 Peregrine Falcons are skilled hunters, preying on medium-sized birds like pigeons and ducks.
 Their presence in urban environments helps control pest bird populations.
 However, pesticides like DDT have harmed their populations in the past.

-Also Read: Tree Animals Name With Images and Scientific Names in English
+Also Read: Wild And Pet Animals Name With Images and Scientific Names in English

 4. Red-tailed Hawk: The scientific name of the Red-tailed Hawk is Buteo jamaicensis.
 These birds of prey are widespread in North America, inhabiting various habitats such as woodlands, grasslands, and deserts.
 Red-tailed Hawks primarily feed on small mammals like rodents and rabbits.
 Their hunting activities help regulate prey populations and maintain ecosystem balance.
 However, collisions with vehicles and habitat loss are major threats to Red-tailed Hawk populations.